-For continuous use, store at 2-8°C for up to one month.
-For extended storage, freeze in working aliquots.
-Repeated freezing and thawing, or storage in "frost-free" freezers, is not recommended.
+Store the lyophilized product at 2-8 °C. For extended storage after reconstitution, it is recommended to freeze in working aliquots.
+Repeated freezing and thawing is not recommended.
+Storage in "frost-free" freezers is not recommended.
 If slight turbidity occurs upon prolonged storage, clarify the solution by centrifugation before use.
 Working dilution samples should be discarded if not used within 12 hours.